About Twiggs County

 Vital Records

-Vital records for Twiggs County, Georgia, are maintained at both the county and state levels.
-Birth and death certificates occurring in Twiggs County are recorded with the Twiggs County Probate Court, located at 425 Railroad Street, Jeffersonville, GA 31044, phone (478) 945-3629.
-The Probate Court maintains these records and can issue certified copies to eligible requestors.
-Under Georgia law (O.C.G.A.
+Vital records for Twiggs County, Georgia, are maintained at both Twiggs County and state levels.
+Birth and death certificates occurring in Twiggs County are recorded with Twiggs County Probate Court, located at 425 Railroad Street, Jeffersonville, GA 31044 The Probate Court maintains these records and can issue certified copies to eligible requestors.
+Under Georgia law (§ 31-10-1 et seq.), birth and death certificates are restricted records available only to the registrant (if of age), immediate family members, legal representatives, or parties with a direct and tangible interest.

 • Birth certificates typically cost $25 for the first certified copy and $5 for additional copies ordered simultaneously.